tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** By the time the Gaimin news broke, all the qualifiers had been long done and PGL/Valve were now under the gun to find a worthy replacement team who could get to Germany for TI in under two weeks.
+**How did this roster happen?** By the time the Gaimin news came out, all the qualifiers had been long done and PGL/Valve were now under the gun to find a worthy replacement team who could get to Germany for TI in under two weeks.
 Rumor is that Talon was highest on the list (1 slot away from qualifying through SEA quals), but concluded they couldn't get visas in time.
 OG was also floated as another alternative (1 slot away in WEU quals), but ultimately the slot went to Yakutou Brothers from China (1 slot away in CN quals).

 Yeah but what about Yakutou's roster, you ask?
 You know the deal.
 Spin the wheel of Chinese players and see what ya get.